 24. Indie

 Indie music, short for independent music, originated primarily in the United Kingdom and the United States during the 1980s and 1990s.
 It emerged as a response to the commercialization of the mainstream music industry, with artists and bands seeking creative freedom and autonomy outside of major record labels.
 Indie music is characterized by its DIY ethos, with artists often self-producing and releasing their music through independent record labels or self-publishing platforms.
 It encompasses a wide range of styles, including alternative rock, indie pop, indie folk, and more experimental genres.
 Indie music values authenticity, creativity, and individuality, and it often emphasizes artistic expression over commercial success.
-Artists associated with indie music include bands like The Smiths, Pixies, and Sonic Youth, as well as contemporary indie artists like Arcade Fire, Vampire Weekend, and Tame Impala.
+Artists associated with indie music include bands like The Smiths, Pixies, and Youth, as well as contemporary indie artists like Arcade Fire, Vampire Weekend, and Tame Impala.

 25. Alternative

 The alternative music genre originated primarily in the United Kingdom and the United States during the late 1970s and early 1980s.
-It emerged as a diverse and experimental response to the mainstream music of the time, offering an alternative to conventional pop and rock styles.
+It emerged as an experimental response to the mainstream music of the time, offering an alternative to conventional pop and rock styles.
 Alternative music encompasses a wide range of subgenres, including alternative rock, indie rock, grunge, shoegaze, and post-punk, among others.
-It is characterized by its non-conformist attitude, diverse influences, and willingness to explore unconventional sounds and themes.
+It is characterized by its non-conformist attitude, influences, and willingness to explore unconventional sounds and themes.
 Alternative artists often prioritize artistic integrity and authenticity, challenging traditional notions of commercial success.
 Notable bands and artists associated with alternative music include Nirvana, Radiohead, The Cure, Pixies, and R.E.M., among many others.

 26. EDM (Electronic Dance Music)